lappsgrid-incubator/Eager/Design.md

 ### Data creation

 The Ask Me Server and the LAPPS/Galaxy server have access to the same documents.
-These documents are preprocessed off line and then index by Solr on one end and entered as LIF files into a data source on the other end.
-Typically, the data embedded in the LAPPS data sources will be richer.
+These documents are preprocessed off line and then index by Solr on one end and entered as LIF files into a json source on the other end.
+Typically, the json embedded in the LAPPS json sources will be richer.